ganga-paul/paratus/BuildDatabase_and_RepeatModeler.md

 mNatMex1.HiC.hap1
 mNycThe2.HiC.hap1.decontam
 ```
-Note: The genome names `genomelist1.txt` in  should match the directory names in `/shared/input_genomes/paratus-bat/` and `/shared/input_genomes/bat1k-bat/` for Paratus and Bat1k respectively
+Note: The genome names `genomelist1.txt` in  should match the genome directory names in `/shared/input_genomes/paratus-bat/` and `/shared/input_genomes/bat1k-bat/` for Paratus and Bat1k respectively

 ## 📝 Job Template: `template1.txt`

 This is your Slurm job script template.
 Wherever the text xxxx appears, it will be replaced with the genome name.
+Replace `/shared/input_genomes/bat1k-bat` with `/shared/input_genomes/paratus-bat` when processing Paratus genome

 template script:

 ```